JavaScript is required

 Here's something interesting: quien can sometimes appear at the beginning of a sentence without a clear antecedent when making general statements.

-This construction is more formal and you'll see it in proverbs or written Spanish more than everyday conversation.
+This construction is more formal and you'll see it in proverbs or written Spanish more than in everyday conversation.

-El que, la que, los que, and las que
+El que, la que, los que, and las que indicating the gender and number

-These compound relative pronouns combine the definite article (el, la, los, las) with que.
+💡These compound relative pronouns combine the definite article (el, la, los, las) with que.
 They're more specific than plain que because they indicate the gender and number of the antecedent.

 You'll use el que and its variations in a few specific situations.
 First, they're helpful when you need to clarify which noun you're referring to, especially when there might be confusion.